nicm42/hobbit-names/readme.md

 ## Setup

-To view this project download the files, open a terminal in that folder and install locally using npm:
+To view this project visit the [demo](https://lotr-names.onrender.com/) or download the files, open a terminal in that folder and install locally using npm:

 ```
 npm install